VIAME/VIAME/README.md

 Docker Images
 -------------

-Docker images for the desktop version are available on: https://hub.docker.com with the label
+Docker images for just the algorithms in the system, built without a graphical interface, are available on: https://hub.docker.com with the label

-kitware/viame:gpu-all-models-latest
+kitware/viame:gpu-algorithms-latest

 This is the image used in the web server, and is compiled every week.
-Within the container, it contains a VIAME desktop (not web) installation in the folder /opt/noaa/viame with most models turned on (so it is quite large, 10 Gb).
+Within the container, it contains a VIAME desktop (not web) installation in the folder /opt/noaa/viame just with GUIs turned off.
+Most add-on models are not included in the container by default (only default models used to initialize training) but can be downloaded via running:

-Additional images will be available in the future besides a version with all models.
+/opt/noaa/viame/bin/download_viame_addons.sh

+within the container.
+For links to the VIAME-Web docker containers see the section in installation.

 Quick Build Instructions
 ------------------------